 Diagnosis and Treatment for Depression

-Obtaining a correct diagnosis of depression is key to developing a treatment plan.
-A licensed mental health professional can help determine the type of depression and determine the proper treatment for the needs of each individual.
-There is a large variety of treatments available, including a combination of psychotherapy and medication, which is known to be the most effective.
-Getting an early diagnosis and treatment, as with any chronic illness, may help reduce the intensity and duration of symptoms from depression.
-Early treatment can also reduce the likelihood of any relapse.
-You can receive depression help with early diagnosis and depression treatment in Bakersfield, CA at Psychiatric Wellness Center.
+Obtaining an accurate diagnosis is the key to developing an effective treatment plan.
+A licensed mental health professional can help clarify possible causes as well as the severity of depression to determine the proper treatment for an individual’s specific needs.
+Getting an early diagnosis and treatment, as with any illness, may help reduce the intensity and duration of depression symptoms and can also reduce the likelihood of a relapse.

 There are several types of psychotherapy, or what some people refer to as talk therapy or counseling, that can help with depression.
 Some examples of evidence-based approaches specific to the treatment of depression include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.